 During adverse weather of uncertain duration, the college may announce a delayed opening.
 If conditions improve and the college is able to open safely, students should report to the class that would normally be in session at that time.

 Wilkes Community College is an equal opportunity institution, in compliance and agreement with the provisions set forth in Title VI of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-No person shall be discriminated against on the basis of race, color, religion, national origin, political affiliation, gender, age or disability.
+No person shall be discriminated against on the basis of race, color, religion, national origin, political affiliation, sex, age or disability.
+For more information, contact Tracy McEntire, Director of Human Resources at 336-838-6422 or firstname.lastname@example.org.

 Commercial solicitation and canvassing are not permitted on campus.
 Students and employees are encouraged to report unauthorized solicitation activity to campus security or the Student Services Office.
 Vendors wishing to advertise their products or services must obtain permission to do so from the Student Services Office.